MicrosoftDocs/well-architected/well-architected/security/testing.md

 ##### Black-box and white-box testing

 A perspective on type of testing is black-box testing and white-box testing.
-In black-box tests, the internals of the system isn't visible.
-In white-box testing, the tester has a good understanding of the application and even have access to code, logs, and resource topology and configuration to conduct the experiment.
+In black-box tests, the internals of the system aren't visible.
+In white-box testing, the tester has a good understanding of the application and even has access to code, logs, and resource topology and configuration to conduct the experiment.

 > ![Risk icon](../_images/risk.svg) **Risk**: The difference between the two types is upfront cost.
 White-box testing can be expensive in terms of time taken to understand the requirement.
 In some cases, also monetary investment because it might require purchasing of specialized tools.
 Black-box testing doesn't need ramp up time.
 But it might not be as effective or take extra effort to uncover issues.
 It\'s a time investment tradeoff.